 Stay

-During our whirlwind tour, we stayed in the very posh Hyatt Regency Algiers Airport (ⵀⵉⴰⵜ ⵔⵉⵊⴰⵏⵙⵉ ⴰⵍⵊⵉⵔⵉⵙ ⴰⵏⴼⵍⴰⵃ, Hiat Rijansi Aljiris Anfla) which is connected to the airport by a mile-long footbridge.
+During our whirlwind tour, we stayed in the very posh Hyatt Regency Algiers Airport (ⵀⵉⴰⵜ ⵔⵉⵊⴰⵏⵙⵉ ⴰⵍⵊⵉⵔⵉⵙ ⴰⵏⴼⵍⴰⵃ, Hiat Rijansi Aljiris Anflaḥ) which is connected to the airport by a mile-long footbridge.
 The hotel is new but many amenities and facilities seem unfinished during my stay.

 While Algiers is relative safe, the usual vigilance and precautions should be observed when travelling within the kasbah.
 After all the kasbah is a maze of narrow alleys and no one can ignore the danger lurking around.
 The kasbah seems to empty itself very quickly after sunset and perhaps this says something about its safety.

 The kasbah will easily spend one a full day at least, just by walking without stop.
+Algiers has enough landmarks for a three-day visit.

 UNESCO Inscriptions